maddingo/api-handling/README.md

 # API Consumption and Generation

-This project demonstrates API contract generation for servers and client code generation from contracts.

-Each step is stored in a folder stepXX.
+This project is the demo project for the killercoda scenario at https://killercoda.com/maddingo/course/API_Management